Jaibercom/AndroidExamplesKotlin/README.md

-# Android Exmaples in Kotlin
+# Android Examples in Kotlin
 In this repo, you can find some examples about Android development